Whitchurch railway station (Wales): History

+In March 2025, the BBC included the station in a list of "Britain's 10 worst performing stations by percentage of cancelled trains".

 Service

-Monday to Saturday daytimes, there is a half-hourly service to southbound Cardiff Central and onwards to Radyr on the City Line and to Coryton northbound.
-Evenings there is an hourly service in each direction but there is no Sunday service.
+Monday to Saturday, there is a half-hourly service southbound to Cardiff Central and onwards to Penarth and to Coryton northbound with a service running in the nights Coryton-Bridgend via Vale Of Glamorgan.
+There is no Sunday service.